Strike Up the Band (song)

 "Strike Up the Band" is a 1927 song composed by George Gershwin, with lyrics by Ira Gershwin with the collaboration of Millie Raush.
 It was written for the 1927 musical Strike Up the Band, where it formed part of a satire on war and militaristic music.
 Although the musical was not successful, the instrumental version of the song, titled the "March from Strike Up the Band", has become quite well known.
 The song was also used in the Judy Garland-Mickey Rooney 1940 film Strike Up the Band.

-Background
+UCLA version

 In 1936, UCLA students were looking for a new rally tune.
 George and Ira Gershwin had moved from New York to Beverly Hills to work in Los Angeles on the Fred Astaire movie Shall We Dance.
 Maxson Judell, a music industry contact, approached them about contributing a song to UCLA.
 The Gershwins made a gift of the song to the University of California, Los Angeles.
 Ira Gershwin revised the lyrics and called the new version "Strike Up the Band for UCLA".
-From that time, it became one of the primary school songs, and even served as the leitmotif and rally song for the school teams until Sons of Westwood and later Mighty Bruins became school songs.
+From that time, it became one of the primary school songs, and even served as the leitmotif and rally song for the school teams until "Sons of Westwood" and later "Mighty Bruins" became school songs.
 The UCLA Band currently plays an arrangement of "Strike Up the Band for UCLA" as part of each UCLA Bruins football pregame show and previously played the song at home basketball games.